-The Missouri House of Representatives will soon consider whether to pass House Bill 703, which contains two new provisions applicable to statewide initiative petition circulators.
-First, circulators must be a Missouri resident "or physically present" in Missouri "for at least thirty consecutive days prior to the collection of signatures."
-And, second, circulators are prohibited from being "paid anything of value that is based on the number of signatures collected."
-This article previews the constitutional landscape in the event the bill passes both the House and the Senate and is signed by the Governor.
+Today, the Missouri House of Representatives passed House Bill 575, which contains two new provisions applicable to statewide initiative petition circulators.
+First, circulators must be a Missouri resident "or physically present" in the State "for at least thirty consecutive days prior to the collection of signatures."
+Second, circulators are prohibited from being "paid anything of value that is based on the number of signatures collected."
+This article previews the constitutional landscape in the event the current version of the bill passes the Senate and is signed by the Governor.